Wallets

 linera wallet show

-The Chain ID which is in green text instead of white text is your default chain.
+The chain ID which is in green text instead of white text is your default chain.

 To change the default chain for your wallet, use the set-default